Executive Board (2026-2027)

 Sumita Rajpurohit

-Sumita (she/her) is a 2L from Ridgewood, NJ.
+Sumita (she/her) is a 3L from Ridgewood, NJ.
 She received her B.S. in French and mechanical engineering from Johns Hopkins University in 2019.
 Prior to law school, she worked in death penalty defense and racial justice public education in Montgomery, Alabama.
-She spent her 1L summer with the Louisiana Capital Assistance Center in New Orleans.
-At HLS, she is also part of the Prison Legal Assistance Project and Capital Punishment Clinic.
+She spent her 1L summer at the Louisiana Capital Assistance Center and her 2L summer at Mecklenburg Defenders.
+At HLS, she has been part of the Prison Legal Assistance Project and Capital Punishment Clinic, and this year she will join the Criminal Justice Institute.
 Sumita is honored and excited to help Defenders provide compassionate, client-centered representation to as many of our community members as possible.

 Strategic Partnerships Director